Firefly Family Guide

 Family group chat: Families can also create a family chat that includes everyone in the household — tap New and choose Family Chat.
 Family members are added automatically.
 There's only one family chat per family, so if one already exists, Firefly goes straight to it.

-A green "Connected" badge appears at the top when messaging is active.
+A green dot with a "Connected" label appears at the top when messaging is active.
 New messages show up as badges on the Chat icon so the user knows when someone's replied.

 When Families Are Ready